BjornL1/balance-stock/README.md

 3. Once the previous step is complete, create a new project with a unique title.
 4. Click on the "Select Project" button to bring you to your project page.
 5. You should now arrive at the project dashboard and be ready to setup the required credentials:
-- Access the navigation menu from clicking on the burger icon (three horizonal lines menu icon) in the top left corner of the page.
+- Access the navigation menu from clicking on the burger icon (three horizontal lines menu icon) in the top left corner of the page.
 - Select APIs and Services, followed by 'Library'.
 - Search for and select Google Drive API -> Enable.
 - Search for and select Google Sheets API -> Enable.